dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **evaluated by local rewriting**.
 ABC subprogram may usefully be evaluated with very little context, e.g. no need to provide arguments, no need to reach a subprogram from a main function.
 The bytecode is effectively an active material: just place it and watch it flow together.
 Further, partially evaluated results are useful even if our quota times out.
 Local rewriting simplifies a lot of Awelon project's HCI visions for computation being continuous, omnipresent, easily observed, composed, and tested.

 * ABC is **purely functional**.
 The rewriting semantics are simple, confluent, and context-free.
 Computations may be freely be cached or replicated.
-Modulo performance and quota limits, ABC computations have deterministic behavior no matter which runtime evaluates them.
+Modulo performance and quotas, ABC computations have deterministic behavior no matter which runtime evaluates them.

 * ABC is **concatenative**.
 Composition of ABC functions is a simple concatenation of their programs.
 There is no sophisticated binding to perform, no headers or footers to manipulate.
 Conversely, decomposition is also straightforward, simply cutting programs apart at well defined fragments.